hobg0blin/web-production-2/week1/setup.md

 Some basic commands to get used to:

 `cd`: change directory - enter a folder
 `mkdir {directory name}`: make a new folder
 `touch {file name}`: make a new file
 `ls`: list all files in the current folder

-Open the terminal and type `cd Documents`.
+Open the terminal (Hit Command + Space and type in `terminal`, then hit enter) and type `cd Documents`.
 If you have a preferred folder for classwork, go ahead and `cd` into it for the next step.

 Now let’s make a directory for this class: `mkdir web-production-2``